Categories

 Every Friday I post the Top 5 of one of my classic hit music charts based on personal preference and influenced by radio airplay from either 15, 25, 30, or 35 years ago this weekend (rotating each week).

-Next Friday on RETRO I’ll go back 35 years ago to March 1986 – towards the end of my first year working for the USAF.
+Next Friday on RETRO I’ll go back 30 years ago to April 1991.

 It’s halftime my friends.
 I’ll be back on Sunday and Monday with 2 more blog posts for this weekend.
 Enjoy your Saturday.
 Thanks for going RETRO with me !